scivision/pyoptflow/README.rst

 =====================================
-Optical Flow: LucasKanade HornSchunck
+Optical Flow: Horn-Schunck
 =====================================
 Python implementation of optical flow estimation using only the Scipy stack for:

-* Lucas Kanade method
 * Horn Schunck

+Lucas-Kanade is also possible in the future, let me know if you're interested in Lucas Kanade.

 .. contents::